-CAP kicks off its 30th anniversary celebration this month with a mayoral proclamation of Cathedral Arts Project Day on January 30, 2023, and an exhibition of children’s artwork at St. John’s Cathedral on view until February 12.
+CAP kicked off its 30th-anniversary celebration with a mayoral proclamation of Cathedral Arts Project Day on January 30, 2023, and an exhibition of children’s artwork at St. John’s Cathedral on view until February 12.
 The exhibition, “Celebrating 30 Years Empowering Children Through the Arts” includes artworks created by students in CAP programs from 2006 to 2022 as well as a historical timeline of the organization’s milestones over the past three decades.

 “For 30 years, the Cathedral Arts Project has stayed true to its mission to make quality arts education accessible to all children, and we will continue to expand our programs as we pursue this goal,” said President & CEO Rev. Kimberly L. Hyatt, “At CAP, we know from our data that nourishing a child’s creative spirit and innovative thinking also supports their ability to reach their full potential as a student and garner a better understanding of their own humanity.”